lupyuen/lupyuen.github.io/src/quickjs2.md

 # What's Next

-TODO: So much has changed over the past 7 years!
+So much has changed over the past 7 years!
 We gave __MakeCode App Builder__ a wholesome wholesale makeover (pic above)...

 - We swapped BBC micro:bit to a cheaper, $8 64-bit RISC-V Gadget...